-You will be required to fast for 6 hours before the procedure.
+You will be required to fast for six hours before the CRT procedure.

 You may require:

-- You will be given a tablet such as Valium to help you relax.
+- You may be given a tablet such as Valium to help you relax

 On return to the ward you will be monitored overnight and will remain resting in bed until the following morning.
 You may be required to stay in hospital for a number of days following the procedure for monitoring.